Airfare

 UATP funds do not expire.

-What happens if the flight paid for with UATP funds is canceled?
+What happens if a flight paid with UATP funds is canceled?

-For non‐refundable tickets, the resulting UTC will appear in the traveler’s Concur account and in the Unused Tickets report sent by CI Azumano on the 18th of each month.
+- A UTC will appear in the traveler’s Concur account and on the monthly Unused Tickets Report.

-Can we use Southwest Airlines UATP funds to pay for flights on other airlines?
+Can UATP funds be used for flights on other airlines?

-No. Southwest Airlines UATP funds can only be used to purchase future Southwest Airlines flights.
-Additionally, Southwest Airlines UATP funds cannot be used to pay for CI Azumano’s service fees.
-Applicable service fee(s) will appear on the monthly fee statement as a charge to the U.S. Bank CTA.
+No, UATP funds can only be used for Southwest Airlines flights.
+Additionally, UATP funds cannot be used to pay for CI Azumano transaction/service fees, which will be charged to the U.S Bank CTA.

 Contact